Pathfinder: Kingmaker: Reception

 Pathfinder: Kingmaker received mixed reviews, holding an aggregate score of 73 out of 100 on Metacritic.
 The Game Debate review praised the game's engrossing story, depth and realm management feature, calling it "a beautiful looking, rich CRPG, that delivers a great place to adventure, an interesting land to rule and the tools to carve out a realm that you can call home".
 In a somewhat less enthusiastic review, GameSpots Daniel Starkey believes the game to be "hampered by a litany of small issues, balancing, and the gargantuan knowledge base you'll need to play most effectively", while also lauding the narrative and the kingdom management aspect of the game, mentioning that "for those with the patience, the rewards are well worth the investment".
 The game has also been criticized for its inconsistent difficulty curve and the opaqueness of some of its mechanics.

 On the technical side, the game's launch was plagued by numerous bugs, long loading screens and balance issues, which hurt the game's initial reception with both professional critics and customers.
-In the following months, many of these issues have been fixed by patches.
+In the following months, many of these issues have been fixed by patches except the Playstation 4 edition that remains subject to regular crashes, save file deletion and assorted technical, frame rate and graphical issue.

 In September 2021, the game had sold over one million copies worldwide.